dbos-inc/dbos-demo-apps/interops/README.md

 - `test_interops.py` — all 12 cross-language enqueue pairs.
 - `test_shared_sysdb.py` — that parent/child relationships survive the application
-  boundary, that both applications see the same workflow by ID, and that Python and TypeScript migrate a shared system database to the same schema in either order.
+  boundary; that all four applications really do live in one database; that an application will not run a workflow it does not own, even when it is polling that queue at that version; that listings are scoped to the caller; and that Python and TypeScript migrate a shared system database to the same schema in either order.

 The `interop_builds` and `interop_apps` fixtures in `conftest.py` build all four apps,